PRBonn/MuST-C/README.md

 This will process all data from the specified sensor.
 For example, using the flag `uav1-rgb` the script will process all the images, pointclouds, and raster data, present in `parent_dir`, and will skip any missing files.

 ## Dataset Download
+We provide the urls to download files based on their sensor modality and data package [here](download_scripts).

-You can download parts of the dataset using the project [website](https://www.ipb.uni-bonn.de/data/MuST-C/) or the full dataset (~4TB) from the [data repo](https://bonndata.uni-bonn.de/previewurl.xhtml?token=86b0cc03-24d8-4129-ac31-3ecbdadd60fd).
+You can also download parts of the dataset using the project [website](https://www.ipb.uni-bonn.de/data/MuST-C/) or the full dataset (~4TB) from the [data repo](https://bonndata.uni-bonn.de/dataset.xhtml?persistentId=doi:10.60507/FK2/OX9XTM).
 To use this code base, download the dataset into your desired $PARENT_DIR, while maintain the directory structure from the downloaded files:

 ![folder structure](./assets/folder_structure.svg)